 Hi Jesse.
-Can I ask how you came to work for Capcom Vancouver?
-Did you have experience in the world of video game audio prior to working where you are now?
+How did you come to work for Capcom Vancouver?
+Did you have experience in the world of video game audio before that?

-Do your current work tasks differ from when you first started working at Capcom?
-Did your responsibilities/duties evolve as you gained more experience at the company?
+Do your current tasks at Capcom differ from when you first started working there?

 (Above: Jesse Lyon)

-As a sound designer, what would you say are the most useful skills to have from a technical viewpoint?
+As a sound designer, what are the most useful skills to have?
 Should aspiring sound designers have particular abilities nailed down before handing out cards and resumes?

-Obviously a good demo reel is a must have.
-If you don’t yet have any real world working experience, grab some cool looking game footage or trailer, and post it up with your own sounds.
+Obviously a good demo reel is a must-have.
+If you don’t yet have any working experience, grab some cool-looking game footage or a trailer and post it up with your own sounds.
 The more non-commercial library sounds you can use, the better.
-Showing knowledge of interactive audio systems is a definite plus too.
-Fmod and Wwise are both free to download.
-Setup a demo to show you understand how game events and parameters work, and how one might design an audio logic system for dialog, sound effects, or interactive music.
+Showing knowledge of interactive audio systems is a definite plus too, since FMOD and Wwise are both free to download.
+Set up a demo to show that you understand how game events and parameters work, and how one might design an audio-logic system for dialog, sound effects, or interactive music.

-Given the stature of a company like Capcom, can you tell me about some of the resources that are available to the audio team at Capcom Vancouver, when you’re doing your work?
-Do you benefit in any tangible way from being an extension of such a brand?
+Given the stature of a company like Capcom, can you tell me about some of the resources that are available to the audio team at the Vancouver branch?

 We’re all really proud to work for such a recognized brand like Capcom.
-It was also great to partner with Microsoft as an exclusive launch title on Xbox One.
+It was also great to partner with Microsoft for an exclusive launch title on Xbox One.
 Between these two industry giants, we have a lot of firepower, which enables us to do a lot of cool things.
-We develop our own game engine and tools in house, and they are very willing to stand behind us and give us what we need to succeed.
+We develop our own game engine and tools in house, and the main branch are very willing to stand behind us and give us what we need to succeed.

-We currently have 7 Audio Artists and 4 Audio Software Engineers on our team, spread across two main titles, as well as our DLC (Downloadable Content) teams.
+We currently have seven Audio Artists and four Audio Software Engineers on our team, spread across two main titles, as well as our DLC teams.
 We’re hoping to add some more headcount once we get into full production on both upcoming titles.

-What kind of relationship does Capcom Vancouver have with other Capcom subsidiaries and branches like Capcom USA or Mobile?
-Do the sound teams work with each other across those boundaries, or does “in-house” really mean “in-house”?
+What kind of relationship does Capcom Vancouver have with other Capcom branches, like Capcom USA?

 We’re actually pretty self-sufficient here at Capcom Vancouver.
-We have quarterly video conference check in’s with our audio partners in Japan, where we discuss common issues and solutions, but there’s really not much in the way of tech or asset sharing between studios.
-It’s kinda tricky and time consuming with the language barrier, as you have to wait for each question and answer to be translated.
+We have quarterly video conference check-ins with our audio partners in Japan, where we discuss common issues and solutions, but there’s really not much in the way of tech or asset sharing between studios.
+It’s a bit tricky and time-consuming with the language barrier, as you have to wait for each question and answer to be translated.
 I actually got to meet one of the Capcom Japan Sound Designers face to face at GDC last week.
 It was cool to talk shop, and it showed how even though our studios and titles are so different, we deal with a lot of the same issues.
-I’ve never had the chance to speak to anyone at Capcom USA or Mobile, but now that you mention it, we should probably reach out there as well.
+I’ve never had the chance to speak to anyone at Capcom USA, but now that you mention it, we should probably reach out there as well.

 What were some challenges for you in working on “Dead Rising 3″?

 One of the major challenges I found was going back to a looping engine audio format.
-Back at EA, we used a granular-based model for our vehicle engines, which means we sampled a full RPM band acceleration and deceleration ramp, and then the game would play back the content real time as you ran through the gears.
+Back at EA, we used a granular-based model for our vehicle engines, which means we sampled a full RPM band acceleration/deceleration ramp, and then the game would play back the content in real-time as you ran through the gears.
 This kind of engine model only requires a few audio samples, is very easy to record, process, and implement.
-It’s extremely easy to tune and takes little to no effort in order to sound good in the game.
-Unfortunately, we don’t yet own or develop that tech here at Capcom, so we had to revert to a more old school loop based model.
-This method takes a lot longer, as you need to capture steady sections of content at various load/throttle positions, then process and loop these in your editor (Pro Tools), implement and tune in the game tools, and then tune in game.
+It’s extremely easy to tune and takes little to no effort to sound good in the game.
+Unfortunately, we don’t yet own or develop that tech here at Capcom, so we had to revert to a more old-school loop based model.
+This method takes a lot longer, as you need to capture sections of content at various load and throttle positions, then process and loop these in your editor (Pro Tools).
+Then you have to implement and tune the game tools, as well as tune them in game.
 After all this, it still didn’t sound ideal to me, although I’m very happy with it regardless.

-I’m hoping that we can develop in-house granular based tech for future games, or look at licensing middleware such as REV, which some good friends of mine have been developing.
-Of course, there are always the same old challenges related to production schedule, new hardware, and feature changes that you go through on every project.
+I’m hoping that we can develop in-house granular-based tech for future games, or look at licensing middleware such as REV, which some good friends of mine have been developing.
+Of course, there are always the same old challenges related to production schedules, new hardware, and feature changes that you go through on every project.

-Most game studios outsource all their music content, but we’re very lucky here to have a talented in house Music Director/Composer, Oleksa Lozowchuk.
-Oleksa and I worked closely on the music design and implementation.
-We had different systems for mission flow, boss battles, and adaptive threat-based music.
+Most game studios outsource all their music content, but we’re very lucky to have a talented in house Music Director/Composer, Oleksa Lozowchuk, who worked closely with me on the music design and implementation.
+We had different systems for mission flow, boss battles, and adaptive music.
 He was mostly focused on the content creation and working with many great composers, whereas I focused more on the in-game implementation and mix.

 The adaptive music was probably the trickiest part to implement and tune.
-We had developed a Zombie Threat Level system that took various inputs from the game, and played back sets of drones and pulses that matched the relative intensity.
-This design also really fit well with the 80’s minimalist horror theme, and added a kind of subliminal excitement factor to the zombie horde encounters.
+We had developed a Zombie Threat Level system that took various inputs from the game, and played back sets of drones and pulses that matched the relative intensity of approaching enemies.
+This design also fit well with the 80’s minimalist horror theme, and added a kind of subliminal excitement factor to the zombie horde encounters.

-Apart from Pro Tools and our proprietary game toolset, I tend to use a lot of the Waves plug-ins (Morphoder, Z-Noise, MondoMod, RBass), as well as Serato Pitch’n’Time, and of course Audio Ease’s Altiverb and Speakerphone.
+Apart from Pro Tools and our proprietary game toolset, I tend to use a lot of the Waves plug-ins (Morphoder, Z-Noise, MondoMod, RBass), as well as Serato Pitch’n’Time, and of course Altiverb and Speakerphone.
 We also have a bundle from Antares called the Avox Vocal Toolkit, that’s great for making weird creature sounds.
 Out in the field, we use a Sound Devices 744t, and a range of Sennheiser and Neumann mics.
-I’m also a big fan of using lavs and boundary mics to get into tight spaces when recording cars.
+I’m also a big fan of using lavaliers and boundary mics to get into tight spaces when recording cars.
 Watch out for hot and moving parts though!
-They will fry/cut through a mic cable pretty quick.
+They will fry or cut through a mic cable pretty quick.
 In my edit room, I monitor on a 5.1 set of Genelec 8030A speakers with a 7060B sub.

-Is there a swiss army knife-type tool or technique that you would recommend every aspiring sound designer arm himself with?
-Something that you find yourself using for your work a lot that saves you a ton of trouble?
+Is there a swiss army knife-type tool in the field recording world?
+Something that you find yourself using a lot that saves you a ton of trouble?

 The Manfrotto Magic Arm is awesome for recording vehicles!
 It’s designed for mounting cameras for live film production, but also works great for mounting mics on moving cars.

-Pitch ‘n Time Pro is a great plug in for giving boring sounds that extra bit of pitch/intensity.
-Avox Warm is great for giving some crunch/analogue distortion to boring sounding vehicles.
-QicKeys for Mac, and the built in macro functionality in Windows 7 are your best friends for repetitive tasks.
+Pitch ‘n Time Pro is a great plugin for giving boring sounds that extra bit of intensity.
+Avox Warm is great for giving some analogue distortion to boring-sounding vehicles.
+QuicKeys for Mac, and the built in macro functionality in Windows 7 are your best friends for repetitive tasks.
 I couldn’t edit dialog without them.

-We had a group of about 10 developers at this year’s GDC.
-It was a great experience for all of us, attending the conference sessions, talking to other developers, and checking out all the latest tech on the Expo floor.
+We had a group of about ten developers at this year’s GDC.
+It was a great experience for all of us, attending the conference sessions and checking out all the latest tech on the Expo floor.
 We had a steady flood of people at our recruiting booth, which was great.
-Most of them were students though, and there is a Canadian law that prohibits us from hiring full-time workers unless you have at least three years of experience in the industry.
-It seems like there are a lot more entry level people out there looking work then there are positions available, so it really takes a great demo reel/portfolio, and a great attitude to make you stand out from the crowd.
-I met a lot of awesome potential hires this year at GDC, and hoping we can get some new positions opened up on our audio team soon.
+Most of them were students though, and there’s a Canadian law that prohibits us from hiring full-time workers unless you have at least three years of experience in the industry.
+It seems like there are a lot more entry level people looking for work then there are positions available, so it really takes a great demo reel or portfolio and a great attitude to make you stand out from the crowd.
+I met a lot of awesome potential hires this year at GDC, and hope we can get some new positions opened up on our audio team soon.

-We have been fairly disconnected from those games here in the past, but judging from GDC and PAX this year, there are some very hardcore fans of those franchises out there.
-I would love to somehow incorporate those iconic games/characters into one of our titles here at CV.
+We’ve been fairly disconnected from those games here in the past, but judging from GDC and PAX this year, there are some very hardcore fans of those franchises out there.
+I would love to somehow incorporate those iconic games/characters into one of our titles here at Capcom Vancouver.

 What’s in store for the future?
 Anything you can share with me about Capcom’s going-ons?